Restorative Dentistry in Midtown Manhattan

 A dental crown completely caps a tooth or dental implant.
 Crowns are often needed when a large cavity threatens the health of the tooth.
 Crowns are often used to improve the strength or appearance of teeth.

 During the dental crown lengthening procedure, excess gum and bone tissue is reshaped to expose more of the natural tooth.
 This can be done to one tooth, to even your gum line, or to several teeth to expose a natural smile.

 Dentures are replacement for missing teeth that can be taken out and put back into your mouth.
 While dentures will take some getting used to today’s’ dentures are natural looking and more comfortable than ever.

 A Full Mouth Restoration is rebuilding and/or replacing all of the teeth in a patient’s mouth.
 It combines esthetics with the science of restorative dentistry to improve the health, function, and beauty of the mouth.

 Dental implants are metal posts or frames that are surgically positioned into the jawbone beneath your gums.
 Once in place, they allow us to mount replacement teeth onto them.

 Inlays and Onlays

-Inlays and Onlays are used when old fillings need to be removed or replaces.
+Dental inlays and onlays are used when old fillings need to be removed or replaced.
 An inlay is similar to a filling and fits inside the top edge of the tooth.
 An onlay is more extensive and extends over the edge of the treated tooth.